nvaccess/nvda/projectDocs/translating/crowdin.md

 ## Translating the interface

 Open "nvda.po" for the language you want to translate in PoEdit.
-Alternatively, you can use Crowdin's interface directly.
+Alternatively, you can use the [Crowdin interface directly](https://support.crowdin.com/online-editor/).

 ### Messages with formatting strings